guilatrova/base-dev-setup/README.md

 - `vars/repositories.yml` from [example](./vars/repositories.example.yml)

 Note that:
-- For `packages`, you can easily remove, filter tools you might not want at all
+- For `packages` you can easily remove filter tools you might not want at all
-- For `repositories`, I suggest keeping separate folders for your personal and company repositories.
+- For `repositories` I suggest keeping separate folders for your personal and company repositories.
-- Still for `repositories` I added both folders to your Nautilus bookmarks for quick access :smile:
+- Still, for `repositories` I added both folders to your Nautilus bookmarks for quick access :smile:

-If you're in a new machine, you'll need at least ansible and awscli.
+If you're in a new machine, you'll need at least `ansible` and `awscli`.
 Feel free to run `bin/bootstrap` first.

 Now just running: